hritik5102/Fundamentals_of_DS_ML_DL/Neural_Networks/01-Neural_Network_Concept/ReadME.md

   [<img src="https://miro.medium.com/max/712/1*nyX9El4tLjP2XdtaYsyxJQ.png" width="50%"/>](https://miro.medium.com/max/712/1*nyX9El4tLjP2XdtaYsyxJQ.png)

     **Advantages of LeakyReLu** <br/>
-        1. No saturation problem in both positive and negative region.
+        1. No saturation problem in both positive and negative region.<br/>
         2. The neurons do not die because 0.01x ensures that at least a small gradient will flow through.
-Although the change in weight will be small but after a few iterations it may come out from its original value.
+Although the change in weight will be small but after a few iterations it may come out from its original value.<br/>
-        3. Easy to compute.
+        3. Easy to compute.<br/>
         4. Close to zero-centered functions